 When Pilate investigates further, this does not seem like a threat to Roman rule after all.

-And: John does not include the accusation of being a king, Jesus is only accused of being a criminal.
+And John does not include the accusation of being a king; Jesus is only accused of being a criminal.
 Why would Pilate then ask if Jesus is a king?

 The Gospels complement each other in detail because they tell the same true story.